timeytot/qlib-crypto-alpha/Qlib-contrib-workflow-evaluate.md

 ### Why Write It as `mean / std * np.sqrt(N)` in Code?

-This is a **more concise写法** that directly multiplies daily data by the annualization factor, avoiding the intermediate steps of calculating annualized return and annualized standard deviation.
+This is a **more concise** that directly multiplies daily data by the annualization factor, avoiding the intermediate steps of calculating annualized return and annualized standard deviation.

 ### Equivalence Verification